klauswiese/Planet/README.md

 ```
 which planet
 ```
 This will display the directory where your planet python client is installed.
-Now you hace all the elements to run this package.
+Now you have all the elements to run this package.

 ```
 library(Planet)